Bricktech2000/Notes/notes/critical thinking.md

 after watching this video <https://youtu.be/yjztvddhZmI>, it can seem like self-driving [[car]]s are great. however, when analyzing the video using [[critical thinking]], a different conclusion can emerge <https://youtu.be/CM0aohBfUTc>.
 I personally fell pray to Veritasium's video

-gambling, where players believe they are [[learn]]ing patters even though no such patterns exist
+gambling, where players believe they are [[learning]] patters even though no such patterns exist